The last days of Pablo Escobar in the mysterious Casa Azul

 While the Patron was playing his last cards and fighting his final battle, Victoria's concern was the education of her children.
 Juan Pablo was 16 and Manuela only 9.
 "While my husband slept soundly, I got up at seven in the morning to bathe and give Manuela breakfast.
 Then, around ten o'clock, I played the role of Spanish teacher so that the girl, who was in the fourth grade of primary school, would not be delayed academically," she wrote in her book.

-Manuela's classes ended at eleven o'clock in the morning, when Victoria went to the kitchen to prepare her husband a brunch.
+Manuela's classes ended at eleven o'clock in the morning when Victoria went to the kitchen to prepare her husband a brunch.
 It was always the same.
-Rice, fried egg, roast beef, fried slices of ripe banana, arepa and a glass of milk, which he said was vital for strengthening bones.
+Rice, fried egg, roast beef, fried slices of ripe banana, arepa, and a glass of milk, which he said were vital for strengthening bones.
 He accompanied everything with a salad of beetroot and tomato, which Victoria seasoned with a little lemon and salt.

 Escobar was surrounded and knew it.
 Without resources and betrayed by his allies, the leader of the Medellín Cartel analyzed the possibility of giving himself up, only in exchange for the guarantee that Victoria, Manuela, Juan Pablo, and his girlfriend could travel to another country as exiles.
 It was a difficult bet and the clock was ticking.